CoreLathe/A7-RT/evidence/EVIDENCE.md

                        └───────────────────┘
 ```

 Eight feature nodes, 29 structural dependencies.
-No glue—this is pure library code with zero I/O.
+No glue, this is pure library code with zero I/O.

 ## Execution Telemetry